wdporter/acim/workbook/introduction/index.md

 ---

-7.&emsp;The overall aim of the exercises is to increase your ability to extend the ideas you will be practicing to include everything.
+7. The overall aim of the exercises is to increase your ability to extend the ideas you will be practicing to include everything.
 ²This will require no effort on your part.
 ³The exercises themselves meet the conditions necessary for this kind of transfer.